Zarlasht Halaimzai: Activism

 Halaimzai completed teacher training at a refugee camp on the Syria–Turkey border, providing education and welfare services to families living there.
 In 2015, following a significant increase in refugees arriving in Greece, Halaimzai travelled there in order to provide therapeutic support; she went on to co-found the Refugee Trauma Initiative, later renamed Amna.
 For a time, it was the only organisation providing emotional and psychological support to Syrian refugees in northern Greece.
 It has since expanded its reach, providing support to refugees in Albania, Kosovo and Italy, in addition to working with Ukrainian refugees in Poland and Moldova.

 Halaimzai has written about the experiences of refugees and refugee rights for media outlets including The Guardian, The Washington Post, El Diario, Vogue and The Independent.

 In 2018, Halaimzai was named as one of the first Obama Foundation Fellows.
 In 2021, the BBC named Halaimzai as of the 100 most inspiring women of the year.

-In 2021, Halaimzai featured in a video made by Led by Donkeys and screened outside the Home Office in which she appealed to Priti Patel to help the people of Aghanistan following the Taliban takeover.
+In 2021, Halaimzai featured in a video made by Led by Donkeys and screened outside the Home Office in which she appealed to Priti Patel to help the people of Afghanistan following the Taliban takeover.